lennym/ciaudit/README.md

 ### Note on path matching

 Due to [a bug in `npm`](https://github.com/npm/cli/issues/4366) at time of writing, some reported install paths may be incomplete and not include a complete set of ancestor dependencies where a module with an advisory has multiple install paths with a common ancestor.

+## Updating from v1.x

+v2.0.0 is a total ground-up rewrite of the module to solve a different set of problems that have emerged as `npm audit` has developed and matured.

+As such it should be considered a complete breaking change, and a from-scratch reimplementation is recommended.